Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Experiments

-We employed four objective functions, Ackley, Hartmann6d, Shekel, and Styblinski--Tang on 4, 6, 4, and 3-dimensional search spaces, respectively, defined in \url{https://www.sfu.ca/~ssurjano/optimization.html}.
+\paragraph{For benchmark and emulator experiment.} We employed four benchmark objective functions, Ackley, Hartmann6d, Shekel, and Styblinski--Tang on 4, 6, 4, and 3-dimensional search spaces, respectively, defined in \url{https://www.sfu.ca/~ssurjano/optimization.html}.
+As the objective function, we also used emulators provided by Olympus \cite{hase2021olympus}, a benchmarking framework for optimization.
+The experiments were conducted on all emulators, except the alkox emulator, which returns only 0 and seems to have bugs.
 The prediction model is a GP using a Gaussian kernel with automatic relevance determination \cite{Rasmussen2005-Gaussian}.
-We selected the length scales and prior variance of the kernel by marginal likelihood maximization \cite{Rasmussen2005-Gaussian} per 8 iterations.
+We selected the lengthscales and prior variance $\sigma_{\rm pri}^2$ of the kernel by marginal likelihood maximization \cite{Rasmussen2005-Gaussian} every $Q$ iterations.
 For computational stability, the noise variance in the model was set to $10^{-8}$.
 Each experiment was initialized with $16$ data points chosen by LHS.
 We set the confidence width parameter to $\beta_t=0.2d\log{\left(2t\right)}$, following the heuristics used in \cite{kandasamy2015-high,Kandasamy2017-Multi}.
-As with the synthetic function experiments, we multiplied $\beta_t$ by $\left(\left(t-1\right)\bmod8\right)/\sigma_{\rm noise}^2$ for BUCB.
+As with the synthetic function experiments, we multiplied $\beta_t$ by $1+\left(\left(t-1\right)\bmod Q\right)\sigma_{\rm pri}^2/\sigma_{\rm noise}^2$ for BUCB.
+We show the results for $Q = 8$, and other results with $Q\in\left\{4,16\right\}$ are presented in Appendix \ref{apn:result}.

-Figure~\ref{fig:benchmark} shows the results on the benchmark functions.
-First, RS, US, and BUCB consistently exhibit inferior performance, which can be attributed to over-exploration.
-For PTS, TS tends to induce over-exploration, particularly in high-dimensional or complex problems \citep{Shahriari2016-Taking,takeno2024-posterior}.
-As a result, PTS performs poorly on the Ackley and Shekel functions, while it achieves better performance in later iterations on the Styblinski--Tang function, in contrast to other methods that stagnate in local optima.
-When comparing LP, KB, and RKB, we observe a similar tendency to the synthetic function experiments: all methods achieve comparable performance for each AF.
-In particular, PIMS-based methods often demonstrate superior performance.
-Overall, these results suggest that RKB is also an attractive choice on benchmark functions, particularly in scenarios in which TS deteriorates.